Plan your career path

 Do some reflection

-One of the most important things you can do as part of mapping a career is to really understand yourself.
+One of the most important things you can do as part of planning your career is to really understand yourself.
 Learn to recognise your strengths and weaknesses.
 What do you like doing?
 What are you passionate about?
 What is the thing that gets you out of bed in the morning?
 What are your values and beliefs – the things that you will never compromise, no matter what?
 Think about your skills, knowledge and experience.
 What skills do you have that are transferrable between different jobs?
 What specialised skills have you gained?
 What are your dreams and aspirations?
 Consider how you can capitalise on your strengths and overcome any weaknesses you might have identified.

-It’s important to understand what it is you want out of a career too.
-Not everybody has aspirations to be a high powered executive.
+When thinking about career pathways in Australia, it’s also important to understand what you want out of a career, too.
+Not everybody aspires to be a high-powered executive.
 Think about what is important for you to be happy in your work.
-Maybe you want flexibility so that you balance family obligations.
+Maybe you want flexibility so that you can balance family obligations.
 Perhaps it’s important to you to be doing a job that helps people or that somehow gives back to the community.
-Remember – we spend almost one third of our lives working, so it’s important that we do work that is fulfilling and makes us happy.
+Remember – we spend almost one-third of our lives working, so it’s important that we do work that is fulfilling and makes us happy.

 Consider your options

-Once you have a better understanding of your strengths, values and aspirations, it’s time to start thinking about the types of jobs that will suit you.
-This can be quite tricky, as the jobs we may have thought we’d like don’t always match with our strengths, skills, and preferences.
-It’s hugely important to consider any potential career in the context of your values, beliefs and personality.
+Once you have a better understanding of your strengths, values and aspirations, it’s time to start planning a career that suits you.
+This can be quite tricky, as the jobs we may think we’ll like may not always match our strengths, skills, and preferences.
+It’s hugely important to consider any potential career pathways in Australia in the context of your values, beliefs and personality.

 Check out various employment websites and job advertisements online to get an understanding of the types of jobs available.
-If there are particular types of organisations that you think you’d like to work for as a result of your personal reflection, check if they advertise their job vacancies on their company website.
+If there are particular types of organisations that you think you’d like to work for because of your personal reflection, check if they advertise their job vacancies on their company website.
 You might even consider reaching out to an organisation to ask them the sorts of things they look for in their employees.
 Or even offer to volunteer to get a feel for what it would be like to work there.

-Add your list of potential jobs or careers to your lists from your self-reflection exercise, and review all the information regularly – at least once or twice a year – to see what has changed and check your progression.
+Add your list of potential jobs or careers to your lists from your self-reflection exercise and review all the information regularly – at least once or twice a year – to see what has changed and check your progression.

-Set goals
+Set career goals

 S – Identify your goal clearly and specifically.
 Make them significant, and stretching